 Knowing that many rivals would have them in their crosshairs, Simsbury’s Junior Firefighters returned in 2005 to defend their championship against thirteen other very prepared teams.
 The Junior Firefighters moved through the seven events turning in competitive times all along the way.
 In the third event, Hose Maze Crawl, the three-man squad tore through the course in an impressive time to easily win the event.
 During the sixth event, the members of the Bucket Brigade squad exhibited remarkable teamwork and coordination which gave them a first place finish in the evolution.
 For an unbelievable fifth-consecutive year, the Simsbury Junior Firefighters Program was awarded the Best All-Around trophy at the Junior Firefighter Challenge, having finished ahead of the second place team by nearly two full minutes.

-If you still have questions regarding the program, you can contact the program director, Captain Jason Gilbert.
-Perspective candidates who are interested in applying for admission into the Junior Firefighter Program can find information regarding the process on our Membership page, or can start the process by contacting Chief Patrick Tourville.
+If you still have questions regarding the program, you can contact the program advisor, Lieutenant Mark Zenick.
+Perspective candidates who are interested in applying for admission into the Junior Firefighter Program can find information regarding the process on our Membership page, or can start the process by contacting Chief of Personnel Jason Gilbert.

 Chief of Personnel